 As of September 30, 2009 we had an aggregate amount at risk under our reverse repos with six counterparties of approximately \$63.2 million.
 As of December 31, 2008, we had an aggregate amount at risk on repos and reverse repos with four counterparties of approximately \$38.4 million.
-Amounts at risk represent the aggregate excess, if any, for each counterparty of the fair value of collateral held by such counterparty over the amounts outstanding under repos and reverse repos with a particular counterparty are greater than the collateral held by the counterparty, there is no amount at risk for the particular counterparty.
+Amounts at risk represent the aggregate excess, if any, for each counterparty of the fair value of collateral held by such counterparty over the amounts outstanding under repos and reverse repos.
+If the amounts outstanding under repos and reverse repos with a particular counterparty are greater than the collateral held by the counterparty, there is no amount at risk for the particular counterparty.